 2.1.
 Study system and sample collection

 We collected terrestrial arthropods in paired organic and conventional rice farms in subtropical Taiwan (120.656-120.721 °E; 24.364-24.489 °N) from 2017 to 2019 (three farm pairs in 2017 and seven farm pairs each in 2018 and 2019).
 While farms in the same pair were relatively close to each other (e.g., within a few hundred meters in distance), different farm pairs were at least 1 km apart from each other to reduce confounding effects.
 The study farms were 0.2 hectares on average and irrigated with surface water.
 The organic farms were managed with organic fertilizers (manure; 2-3 applications/crop season) and natural pesticides (tea saponins; 1 application/crop season during the seedling or tillering stage).
 The conventional farms were managed with synthetic nitrogen fertilizers (2-3 applications/crop season) and organophosphate pesticides (1 application/crop season during the tillering or flowering stage).
 At each major rice crop stage (seedling, tillering, flowering, and ripening stages) during the growing season (April - July) in each study year, we collected arthropod samples by sweep-netting (36 cm in diameter with a mesh size of 0.2 × 0.2 mm) the crop canopy 30 times in each of two transects inside a rice field.
 Each transect (ca 30 m long) was parallel to but 1.5m away from a randomly selected farm ridge.
 Samples were sealed in bags without chemical preservatives, iced, and transferred to refrigerator (−20ºC) in the laboratory.
 We identified and counted arthropods under a dissecting scope to the lowest possible taxonomic level (usually species, genus, or family).
-Main orders, families, and genera have been documented in Hsu et al. (Hsu et al., 2021).
+Main orders, families, and genera have been documented in Hsu et al. (2021).

 2.2.
 Stable isotope analysis of arthropod samples

 After identification, arthropod samples were prepared for stable isotope analysis.
-First, samples were oven dried (50ºC) for one week, ground, and weighed into individual tin capsules (5 × 9 mm).
-If necessary, several conspecifics would be pooled into a capsule to meet the minimum weight required for stable isotope analysis (i.e., 2 mg in this study).
+The number of isotope capsules for each species was determined based on its relative abundance in the field sample (i.e., arthropods collected at a given crop stage in a single farm) to reflect the arthropod community composition.
+Field samples were oven dried (50ºC) for one week, ground, and weighed into individual tin capsules (5 × 9 mm).
+If necessary, several conspecifics were pooled into a capsule to meet the minimum weight required for stable isotope analysis (i.e., 2 mg in this study).
 Stable isotope analysis (352 arthropod predator and 828 prey isotope samples) was conducted at the UC Davis Stable Isotope Facility using a PDZ Europa ANCA-GSL elemental analyzer interfaced to a PDZ Europa 20-20 isotope ratio mass spectrometer (Sercon Ltd., Cheshire, UK).
 The standards for carbon and nitrogen stable isotope ratios were Vienna PeeDee Beleminte and atmospheric N2, respectively.
 The results of our samples were expressed in per mil (‰) relative to the international standards (δ13C and δ15N).

 2.3.
 Arthropod trophic guild assignment